 AT THE ZOO

 In past years, ranchers killed thousands of golden eagles, thinking the birds preyed on young sheep and goats.
 Yet studies showed there was no evidence that the eagles attacked sheep or other livestock.
 Instead, it was found that rabbits were the eagles' main food source.
-In 1962, golden eagles became a federally protected species.
+In 1962, golden eagles became federally protected birds.

 Unfortunately, many golden eagles are still killed by ranchers or others for their feathers.
 And their propensity to seek out strong winds can bring the birds into proximity with wind farms.
 Dozens of eagles are killed each year when they land on exposed power lines or attempt to fly through wind farms.
-Others are caught in traps set for other animals or are poisoned by tainted bait or lead shot buried in their prey.
+Others are caught in traps set for other wildlife or are poisoned by tainted bait or lead shot buried in their prey.
 But the main reason for their decline in numbers is loss of habitat.

-San Diego Zoo Global works with energy companies to track golden eagles in Southern California and Baja California, Mexico.
+San Diego Zoo Wildlife Alliance works with energy companies to track golden eagles in Southern California and Baja California, Mexico.
 Several golden eagles wear miniaturized GPS transmitters so their movement patterns can be monitored remotely.
 The data from the eagles helps us track their movement patterns and habitat use across seasons.
 This information can help plan the best locations for wind farms.
 We hope this predictive management tool can minimize the risk of harm to the birds and their habitats.

 By supporting San Diego Zoo Wildlife Alliance, you are our ally in saving and protecting wildlife worldwide.